-- ensuring that children grow up with the provision of safe and effective care - taking action to enable all children to have the best life chances - preventing impairment of children's health or development and - protecting children from maltreatment.
+- ensuring that children grow up with the provision of safe and effective care - taking action to enable all children to have the best life chances - preventing impairment of children's health or development and • - protecting children from maltreatment.

 The term 'safeguarding children' covers a range of measures including child protection procedures.
-It encompasses a preventative approach to keeping children safe that incorporates student health and safety; school behaviour and preventing bullying; supporting students with medical conditions; personal, health, social economic education; providing first aid and site security.
-Consequently this policy is consistent with all other policies adopted by the governors and should be read alongside the following policies relevant to the safety and welfare of our students:
+It encompasses a preventative approach to keeping children safe that incorporates pupil health and safety; school behaviour and preventing bullying; supporting pupils with medical conditions; personal, health, social economic education; providing first aid and site security.
+Consequently, this policy is consistent with all other policies adopted by The Governing Body and should be read alongside the following policies relevant to the safety and welfare of our pupils: